codeproject/CodeProject.AI-Server/README.md

 Unable to start Kestrel.
 System.IO.IOException: Failed to bind to address http://127.0.0.1:5000: address already in use.
 ```
 Either you have CodeProject.SenseAI already running, or another application is using port 5000.
 Either shut down any application using port 5000, or change the port CodeProject.SenseAI uses.
-You can change the external port that CodeProject.SenseAI uses by editing the <code>set_environment.bat</code> file changing the value of the <code>PORT</code> variable.
+You can change the external port that CodeProject.SenseAI uses by editing the <code>appsettings.json</code> file and changing the value of the <code>PORT</code> variable.
 In the demo app there is a Port setting you will need to edit to match the new port.

 ## Roadmap

 The following features will be added over the coming weeks and months

-1. An actual installer for end users
+1. Better Linux / macOS development environment support
+2. Docker images
 2. A GUI management system
 3. GPU support
 4. More analysis services

-The following platforms will be supported soon

-- macOS / Linux
-- Rasperry Pi

-## With Thanks

-Our initial motivation, and the source of some of our initial Python modules, was from the wonderful work done on DeepStack.
-As per the GPL licencing of DeepStack we have included all our updates to the DeepStack code we've used in our CodeProject SenseAI repository.